North End, Hampstead

 Street outside The Old Bull and Bush in 1962.

 Grade II listed archway to the demolished Pitt House.

 North End is located on the northern edge of Hampstead, just south of Golders Green.
 For much of its existence it was a rural hamlet but is now part of suburban London.
 Hampstead Heath lies both east and west of the settlement, while Hampstead Garden Suburb is to its northeast connected by Hampstead Way.
 It sits on the border between the London Borough of Camden (including most of Hampstead to the south) and the London Borough of Barnet.
 North End Way connects it with Hampstead Village.

 History

 The first houses at North End date from about 1666, with cottages grouped around a village pond, between the two coaching inns, Spaniards Inn and Jack Straw's Castle.

-North End is particularly known for The Old Bull and Bush pub which was first licensed in 1721, and was a popular destination for daytripping Londoners in the eighteenth and nineteenth century after the development of Hampstead Wells.
+North End is particularly known for The Old Bull and Bush pub which was first licensed in 1721, and was a popular destination for daytripping Londoners in the eighteenth and nineteenth centuries after the development of Hampstead Wells.
 Off Hampstead Way is the historic Wyldes Farm where blue plaques mark former residents William Blake and John Linnell.
-A plaque marks the former site of the home of the Prime Minister William Pitt the Elder in North End Avenue.
+A plaque marks Pitt House, the former site of the home of the Prime Minister William Pitt the Elder in North End Avenue.